Sparrow

 patient and supporter

-John Loose’s Sparrow story began on July 10, 1980, with the birth of his second son, Chris.
-After a difficult delivery, Chris was born with Respiratory Distress Syndrome and spent the first month of his life in Sparrow’s Regional Neonatal Intensive Care Unit (RNICU).
+John Loose’s University of Michigan Health-Sparrow story began on July 10, 1980, with the birth of his second son, Chris.
+After a difficult delivery, Chris was born with Respiratory Distress Syndrome and spent the first month of his life in UM Health-Sparrow’s Regional Neonatal Intensive Care Unit (RNICU).

 As his wife, Fran, recovered from delivery, John was led into a consultation room where a doctor waited to explain his son’s condition.
 “Most of what he said is lost to me now, but I distinctly remember being told not to expect him to walk.
-Not to expect him to talk,” John recalls.
-Lisa in New York City
+Not to expect him to talk,” John recalled.
+John Loose

-After a month of life-saving intensive care at Sparrow, John and Fran were able to take their fragile newborn home — but not without worries about the journey ahead.
-Chris’ youth involved special diets, special camps, and lots of time in Sparrow medical specialist’s offices.
+After a month of life-saving intensive care at UM Health-Sparrow, John and Fran were able to take their fragile newborn home — but not without worries about the journey ahead.
+Chris’ youth involved special diets, special camps and lots of time in UM Health-Sparrow medical specialist’s offices.
 But that’s not where his story ends.
 Chris grew up to become a successful business owner, and now lives in Boston with his wife and children.
-“Not a bad outcome given that first night’s prognosis,” John shares.
+“Not a bad outcome given that first night’s prognosis,” John shared.
 “It’s incredible how far we’ve come with the right care.”

 Fast forward 40 years.
-John and Fran were looking for a local philanthropic project to get involved with when Fran learned that Sparrow’s RNICU, the very same unit in which their son had received life-saving care, was looking for support to provide a new transport incubator.
-Interested in the project, John and Fran reached out to the Sparrow Foundation, which arranged a tour of the unit.
+John and Fran were looking for a local philanthropic project to get involved with when Fran learned that UM Health-Sparrow’s RNICU, the very same unit in which their son had received life-saving care, was looking for support to provide a new transport incubator.
+Interested in the project, John and Fran reached out to the UM Health-Sparrow Foundation, which arranged a tour of the unit.

-“All the old feelings came flooding back on that tour,” John recalls.
+“All the old feelings came flooding back on that tour,” John recalled.
 “We saw all the young families and their tiny babies facing the same uncertainties we had faced decades earlier.”
-Moved by memories of the care their son had received, John and Fran felt compelled to get involved in Sparrow’s capital campaign as lead donors.
+Moved by memories of the care their son had received, John and Fran felt compelled to get involved in UM Health-Sparrow’s capital campaign as lead donors.
 “Supporting the campaign was an easy and natural step for us to take.
-It’s been a privilege to help preserve and enhance Sparrow services available to the Lansing community and beyond.”
+It’s been a privilege to help preserve and enhance UM Health-Sparrow services available to the Lansing community and beyond.”

 John’s philosophy toward philanthropy is that everyone has something to give.
-“To me, our responsibility as community members is to do everything we can to give back,” he says.
-“That doesn't mean everybody can support at the highest levels, but everybody has something to offer — whether it's time, treasure, or talent.
-There are a lot of needs in our community, and providing quality healthcare is at the top of the list.
+“To me, our responsibility as community members is to do everything we can to give back,” he said.
+“That doesn't mean everybody can support at the highest levels, but everybody has something to offer — whether it's time, treasure or talent.
+There are a lot of needs in our community, and providing quality health care is at the top of the list.
 That’s why I give.”

 Contact Us